SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/gramics/encoded-thing.md

 ## posessive

-»⟮Posession⟯« is ⟮＿a sm grammic feature class＿⟯ encoding ⟮posession⟯.
+»⟮Posession⟯« is ⟮＿a sm grammic fclass＿⟯ encoding ⟮posession⟯.

 ### realizations